 St. Louis Name Change Lawyer

 There are many reasons why an individual may seek to have their name changed legally.

-Our firm has handled every type of name change situation, from divorce to the legal adoption of a minor child.
-In some instances, a petition for a change in name may be part of a larger family law matter, such as with a divorce, but an individual is allowed to file for a name change for themselves and other members of their family separately.
+Our firm has handled every type of name change situation, from divorce to a minor child’s legal adoption.
+In some instances, a name change petition may be part of a larger family law matter, such as with a divorce.
+Non-gender conforming individuals, such as transgender or non-binary, may wish to change their name to fit with their identity.

 While it may seem like a simple process, it is in your best interest to allow our team of experienced name change lawyers to help with filing a petition to change your name.
 A judge is required to rule on these matters in St. Louis, and without the assistance of an attorney, there is a greater chance your petition will not be granted.

 What Information Does the Court Require?

 As part of the petition, some requirements of a St. Louis family court must be included for the matter to be taken into consideration.
 This includes:

 - The petitioner’s current name and the name they would like to have it changed to.

 - The petitioner’s date and place of birth along with the name of both parents, including their mother’s maiden name.

 - The name of the spouse of the petitioner is married, plus any children.
 Also, the ages and residence of the children will be required.